EMERGING MARKETS-Latam FX, stocks gain on China stimulus hopes

 Meanwhile, data showed a close proxy of Chile's gross domestic product dropped 2% in May.

-Brazil's real BRL=BRBY= rose 0.3% with the economic ministry saying it is set to again revise upwards its 2023 growth forecast.

-Data showed S&P Global's Brazilian manufacturing PMI contracted in June to 46.6, after private economists forecast benchmark interest rates, currently at a cycle-high of 13.75%, would end 2023 at 12% and pointing to a deeper-than-expected monetary easing.
+A weekly central bank poll showed private economists forecast benchmark interest rates, currently at a cycle-high of 13.75%, would end 2023 at 12%, pointing to a deeper-than-expected monetary easing.

+"There was another moderate decline in inflation expectations for 2024 and a more sizeable downward move in exceptions for 2025-26," economists at Goldman Sachs said.

+"This and a well-bid BRL are part of a vector of recent developments that should give the central bank comfort to initiate a gradual easing cycle at the August Copom meeting."

 Peru's sol PEN= slipped 0.2% after data over the weekend showed inflation dipped into negative terrain in June for the first time in nearly two years, bucking expectations of a moderate slowdown.